fabri1983/marioBadClone/README.md

 ---------------------

 - Sprite Tiled Animation:
-	Extended version of the Unity's wiki Animated Tiled Texture script.
+	Extended version of the Unity's Wiki Animated Tiled Texture script.
 It allows to display sequence of tiles from a sprite texture.
 	In this personal implementation I expose the possibility of handling a single sheet with different sizes of animations, and another approach different than co-routines (don't work in mobile).
-	New feature under testing: moving offset calculation to a transparent textured shader
+	New feature under testing: moving offset calculations into the textured shader.

 - Touch Event Manager:
 	It's a manager that acts as an event listener for Unity touch events.
+On screen elements subscribe to the manager in order to receive touch events.
-	It implements a screen Quadtree solution for fast touch event dispatch according a touch screen position.
+	It implements a screen Quadtree solution for fast touch event dispatch according the touch screen position.

 - Chipmunk Physics 2D:
 	Using the Unity's binding for Chipmunk Physics API (Howling Moon Software © 2013).
 This physic API is implemented for many platforms (android, iOS, windows, linux) giving a great solution for future portability of the game.